1995 Sunkist Orange Juicers season: Summary

-In the All-Filipino Cup, Sunkist finish on top of the standings with a 7-3 won-loss slate.
-The Juicers won six of their eight games in the semifinals to advance into the championship playoffs, they battled the Alaska Milkmen for the All-Filipino Cup title in a finals rematch as the two teams previously fought in the championship in last season's Governors Cup where Alaska won in six games.
-Sunkist this time prevailed in a hard-fought seven-game series, Vergel Meneses played the hero's role in the deciding Game Seven, the Juicers were down by four, 69-73, with 25.4 seconds remaining in regulation, Meneses buried a triple to cut Alaska's lead to a point.
+In the All-Filipino Cup, Sunkist finished on top of the standings with a 7-3 won-loss slate.
+The Juicers won six of their eight games in the semifinals to advance into the championship playoffs.
+They battled the Alaska Milkmen for the All-Filipino Cup title in a finals rematch; the two teams had previously fought in the championship in last season's Governors Cup, where Alaska won in six games.
+Sunkist this time prevailed in a hard-fought seven-game series.
+Vergel Meneses played the hero's role in the deciding Game Seven.
+The Juicers were down by four, 69-73, with 25.4 seconds remaining in regulation, and Meneses buried a triple to cut Alaska's lead to a point.
 The game went into overtime and Sunkist won, 87-78, as the Juicers captured their first All-Filipino title and third overall crown.
-Sunkist lost Rudy Distrito after Game four of the finals series when he committed a horrendous shove on a driving Jeffrey Cariaso.
+Sunkist lost Rudy Distrito after Game Four of the finals series when he committed a horrendous shove on a driving Jeffrey Cariaso.
 Distrito was banned by the PBA for the rest of the season.

 Sunkist brought in former Purefoods import Ronnie Grandison in the Commissioners Cup.
-The Orange Juicers were unbeaten with nine straight victories but failed to complete a 10-game sweep when they lost to Purefoods Tender Juicy Hotdogs, 81-91, on the last playing date of the eliminations on July 18.
+The Orange Juicers were unbeaten with nine straight victories, but failed to complete a 10-game sweep when they lost to Purefoods Tender Juicy Hotdogs, 81-91, on the last playing date of the eliminations on July 18.
 Sunkist arranged a best-of-five semifinal series encounter with fourth-seeded Purefoods by winning their last game in the quarterfinals against Formula Shell, 106-103 on August 8.
 Going up against their two-time tormentors in the conference who were slightly favored, Sunkist won Game One, 85-83, on Meneses' buzzer-beating jump shot.
 The series went into a deciding fifth game where the Juicers led by as much as 16 points in the fourth quarter and starved off repeated rallies by the Hotdogs to win, 105-99, and set the stage for the third straight Sunkist-Alaska finale.
 The Orange Juicers won for the second time in a finals series against the Alaska Milkmen, four games to two, to keep their Grandslam hopes alive.

 In the Governor's Cup, Sunkist had gotten an impressive reinforcement in Stevin Smith, nickname "Hedake", he often hit clutch treys in the closing seconds of some of the Orange Juicers' exciting wins, particularly their elimination game against Alaska and in their first game in the semifinal round against Formula Shell.
-The Orange Juicers lost three crucial games towards the end of the semifinals with Shell pulling off a 113-103 win that ended the Juicers' Grandslam bid.
+The Orange Juicers lost three crucial games towards the end of the semifinals, with Shell pulling off a 113-103 win that ended the Juicers' Grandslam bid.
 Sunkist placed third in the Governors Cup.